Configuring Blocking local RPZ rules in NIOS (2549)

 Denylist.rpz

-Task 4: Add Block Domain Name Policy Rules to denylist.rpz
+Task 3: Add Block Domain Name Policy Rules to denylist.rpz

-Add a rule to the denylist.rpz to block the naughtysite.signalorange.net domain and all its sub-domains
+Add a rule to the denylist.rpz to block the

-Task 5: Add Block IP Address Rule to denylist.rpz
+Task 4: Add Block IP Address Rule to denylist.rpz

-Add a rule to block a destination IP Address 244.244.244.244 in the denylist.rpz.
-The host bogon.signalorange.net resolves to IP Address 224.224.224.224
+Add a rule to block a destination IP Address 224.224.224.224 in the denylist.rpz.

-Task 6: Add Block Client IP Address Rule to denylist.rpz
+Task 5: Add Block Client IP Address Rule to denylist.rpz

 Add a rule to block DNS queries from a specific client IP address.
 The address used in the lab is 172.31.101.250.
-This is the IP address of the Testing-Linux machine.

-For this reason, the rule is left disabled until we test it.
+This is the IP address of the Testing-Linux machine; for this reason, the rule is left disabled until we test it.

-Task 7: Testing Blocking Local RPZ Rules
+Task 6: Test denylist.rpz Local RPZ Rules

 Switch over to the testing-linux machine with the credentials (training/infoblox) and set the machine up for testing.

-open a terminal window and issue the command
+Open a terminal window and issue the command

 sudo set-network-static-nios